FLAIR CREEK LABRADOR RETRIEVERS

 Frequently Asked Questions

-Are your Labs English or American type?
+Are your Labs English or American style?

 What is a fox red Lab?